Posted by Nicole Frain in Product Information

-We never make changes without thorough research, testing and result backing reasoning.
-We know, unfortunately, we cannot make everyone happy all of the time, but we certainly do our best to ensure the large majority feel we have made an improvement.
+We never make changes without thorough research, testing and result-backed reasoning.
+We know, unfortunately, we cannot make everyone happy all of the time, but we certainly do our best to ensure the large majority feel we have improved.

 Our R&D team and our internal test group of staff are pretty good, and they constantly evaluate our products, competitors’ products and new raw ingredients to try and come up with the best mix for a project.

-We’ll also deliberately match our test group to specific product in the case some of them play a sport or engage in an activity which matches well with the product (SportsFuel 101 and endurance sport is a good example).
+We’ll also deliberately match our test group to a specific product in the case some of them play a sport or engage in an activity that matches well with the product (SportsFuel 101 and endurance sport is a good example).

 That said, when our internal testers have spent a lot of time working on a product, taste and perception can start to become a bit skewed as well as flavour preferences.

-While our staff may have great taste buds and instinct to flavour a product, when you increase the size of a test group the risk of bias and outlier result factor is decreased, which leads to a more consistent data.
+While our staff may have great taste buds and instinct to flavour a product when you increase the size of a test group the risk of bias and outlier result factor is decreased, which leads to more consistent data.

 So beyond using the internal Bulk Nutrient staff as test subjects we call on genuine users of the product.